Is your car alarm going off for no reason? This article reviews the common issues that can cause a car alarm to go off randomly.

 A door or trunk hinge could cause the alarm to go off.
-Sometimes the hinges are not aligned properly.
-During extreme cold and hot weather car parts contract and expand the most.
-This can trigger the car alarm to fo off.
+Sometimes, the hinges are not aligned properly.
+Car parts contract and expand the most during extreme cold and hot weather.
+This can trigger the car alarm to go off.

 Your SAM module could be the culprit as well.
-Rear SAM control unit typically located in the trunk, could fail if water gets inside.
-Control Unit N10/2 is what controls Automatic Theft Alarm (ATA) often refered to as Siren.
+The rear SAM control unit, typically in the trunk, could fail if water gets inside.
+Control Unit N10/2 is what controls Automatic Theft Alarm (ATA), often referred to as Siren.

 Motion Sensor / Tilt Sensor

-Any of the motion sensors mounted inside the vehicle can malfunction triggering the alarm system to go off randomly.
-Motion and tilt sensors can detect if someone break into the car but also detect vehicle movement.
-If they fail the car may think someone has broken into the car or the car is being towed away without authorization.
+Any motion sensors mounted inside the vehicle can malfunction, triggering the alarm system to go off randomly.
+Motion and tilt sensors can detect if someone breaks into the car but also detect vehicle movement.
+If they fail, the car may think someone has broken into the car or is being towed away without authorization.

-The alarm module receives inputs from a number of sensors and micro-switches.
-If a sensor is faulty, the car may think a theft is in progress in which case it will trigger the alarm and flashes the turn signal lights.
+The alarm module receives inputs from several sensors and micro-switches.
+If a faulty sensor is present, the car may think a theft is in progress, triggering the alarm and flashing the turn signal lights.

 It can be difficult to diagnose a car alarm that goes off randomly.
 First, start by checking the battery age.
-If it is over 5 or 6 years old, you may want to consider replacing it.
+You may consider replacing it if it is over 5 or 6 years old.
 You don’t want to wait until you get stranded.

 If replacing the battery doesn’t fix the problem, the next step is to read the fault codes using an OBD-II scanner that can read Mercedes-Benz fault codes.